AskYous/svg-ontology-graph/README.md

 # svg-ontology-graph

+**Warning: It seems there are some bugs when Chrome 64 was released.
+The arrow heads have an incorrect position.**

 An [ontology chart](https://en.wikipedia.org/wiki/Ontology_chart) written in TypeScript using a series of [vertices](http://mathworld.wolfram.com/GraphVertex.html) and [edges](http://mathworld.wolfram.com/GraphEdge.html).

 See the live demo [here](https://askyous.github.io/svg-ontology-graph/)!
 Please use Chrome for now.
 It hasn't been tested on other browsers.